<?xml version="1.0" encoding="utf-8" ?>

 counterpart, are included in the repository.</p>

-<p><bold>Worked demonstration: two public datasets in one
+<p><bold>Worked demonstration: five public datasets in one

 schema.</bold> To show the schema works on real data — not only by